 Musical instrument ownership in the United States is high.
-According to a 25-year-anniversary report from the International Music Products Association, about half (52 percent) of U.S. households have at least one instrument-owning musician.
-Of those that have a musician, about half (48 percent) have two or more family members who play something.
+According to a 25-year-anniversary report from the International Music Products Association, about half (52%) of US households have at least one instrument-owning musician.
+Of those that have a musician, about half (48%) have two or more family members who play something.

 Although this report is from 2003, instrument ownership has remained high since the report was issued.
 Lots of people in the U.S. own instruments -- and some of those instruments break down.

 Musical instrument repair businesses service and repair instruments when they need routine maintenance or break.
 With so many people owning instruments, there is high demand for repair work.

 Learn how to start your own Musical Instrument Repair Business and whether it is the right fit for you.